One of Vermont’s greatest treasures, Lake Champlain provides recreation, solitude, and beauty for thousands of visitors and locals each year.

 Is there anything better than watching those graceful sailboats as you relax on the shore of your favorite lake, all sleepy after a beautiful swim?
 I think not.
 Unfortunately, dogs are not permitted at Kingsland Bay State Park.

-One note about Kingsland Bay — while I find it perfect in every way, there isn’t much of a beach — just a dock for jumping off of.
-I probably wouldn’t bring toddlers here to swim, and dogs aren’t permitted either.
+One note about Kingsland Bay: While I find it perfect in every way, there isn’t much of a beach—just a dock for jumping off of.
+I probably wouldn’t bring toddlers here to swim, and dogs aren’t permitted, either.

-There is also a great trail that heads along a peninsula on Lake Champlain.
+Kingsland Bay has a great trail that heads along a peninsula on Lake Champlain.
 It’s very shaded, and there are little nooks for picnicking or swimming.
-You could definitely spend a full day at Kingsland Bay State Park!

 The Best Lake Champlain Sunset: Mount Philo State Park

 What to do after the most relaxing summer day ever at Kingsland Bay State Park?
-How about a taste of Vermont’s yummiest maple creemee, followed by a vigorous hike up Mount Philo, and a fantastic sunset over Lake Champlain?
+How about a taste of Vermont’s yummiest maple creemee, followed by a vigorous hike up Mount Philo and a fantastic sunset over Lake Champlain?

 Lucky for us, Vermont Cookie Love is located right on Route 7 between Kingsland Bay State Park and Mount Philo State Park.